survivejs/webpack-book/manuscript/developing/01_getting_started.md

 ## Installing Webpack

-Even though webpack can be installed globally (`npm install webpack -g`), it is a good idea to maintain it as a dependency of your project to avoid issues, as then you have control over the exact version you are running.
+Even though webpack can be installed globally (`npm install webpack -g`), it's a good idea to maintain it as a dependency of your project to avoid issues, as then you have control over the exact version you are running.

 The approach works nicely in **Continuous Integration** (CI) setups as well.
 A CI system can install your local dependencies, compile your project using them, and then push the result to a server.